-Thank you for applying.
-If you have any questions, please do not hesitate to get in touch: firstname.lastname@example.org
+If you would like to know more, do not hesitate to get in touch: email@example.com.

 - The training offers a comprehensive approach to address antisemitism in its many manifestations and across a variety of social sectors - youth, schools, sports, interfaith spaces, civil society and public authorities.
 It is rooted in a pedagogical process which has been proven effective for anti-bias training.

-- A newly developed trainers manual will be provided, rich in activities which can be selected “à la carte” to respond to a variety of contexts and learning needs, that will equip participants to address some of the most pressing pedagogical issues locally.
+- A newly developed trainers manual will be provided, rich in activities which can be selected “à la carte” to respond to a variety of contexts and learning needs, that equips participants to address some of the most pressing pedagogical issues locally.

 - New trainers will be brought into the emerging NOA community of practice, where each person and organisation has a unique role to play in achieving an inclusive and democratic Europe where Jewish communities thrive.

 The objectives of the Overcoming Antisemitism training module which TTT participants will deliver are to:

 - Be better able to recognise antisemitism in its traditional and modern forms, as well as understand the similarities and differences with other forms of discrimination such as racism

 - Increase awareness about the diversity of Jewish people, culture and religion

 - Appreciate the presence and history of Jewish communities as part of Europe’s social fabric

 - Explore the causes and effects of antisemitism on individuals, communities and wider society